meekostuff/HyperFrameset/README.md

 		<div id="mk_irrelevant">
-		This content will be REMOVED from the page assuming the decor has no element with matching @id
+		This content will be REMOVED from the page assuming the frameset has no element with matching @id
 		</div>

 		<div id="mk_content">
-		This content will be RETAINED in the page assuming the decor has an element with matching @id
+		This content will be RETAINED in the page assuming the frameset has an element with matching @id
 		</div>
 	</body>